 Authority can be an intoxicating brew.
 It is far easier to exercise it than yield to it or yield it to another.
 This is another reason why it is a mistake to define apostles and the apostolic movement primarily in terms of authority, rather than from a center of Calvary-consciousness and love.
 Great authority or “visionary leadership” do not distinguish apostles but rather their patience, power, love, and suffering.[iii]
 We will talk more about this in the next chapter.

-Spiritual covering doctrine slides from, at best, a poor choice of words[iv] for benign care to damnable doctrine when it is: a) defined positionally in terms of hierarchy, position, and office, and b) when the one providing the alleged covering becomes a literal broker for divine blessing to flow or spiritual protection to be in place for an individual or church.
+Spiritual covering doctrine slides from, at best, a poor choice of words[iv] for benign care to damnable doctrine when it is: a) defined positionally in terms of a mediating hierarchy, position, and office, and b) when the one providing the alleged covering becomes a literal broker for divine blessing to flow or spiritual protection to be in place for an individual or church.
 Some believe that a spiritual covering is a power dimension, a literal spiritual force-field keeping “bad things” from happening to believers and releasing “good things” to the believer[v] It is alleged that individual believers and the Church corporately must be under the protective shield of an individual apostle’s covering.[vi]

 The doctrine of spiritual covering needs to be rejected for the superstitious spiritual paranoia that it is.
 The power of the life of Christ is in participation with Him in His death and resurrection,[vii] not in the spiritual covering of an apostle or some other ministry official of rank.
 Whether or not we have relationship with others who can speak to and care for us is not the issue.
 We should.
 It is the implication of the idea that a person, any person, can take the place of Christ as the broker of spiritual blessing and safety.
 When maintenance of “governmental alignment” or “staying under covering” are contingent for the believer to allegedly receive divine blessing or to avoid divine judgment,[viii] we have embraced an anti-Christ spirit, regardless of how well intended our motives may be.